MuTsunTsai/shrewd/README.md

 All these reactions will be terminated.
 ```

 so that not only we know that our code went wrong, but we can also trace exactly what causes the cyclic dependency to fix it.
-Whenever Shrewd detects cyclic dependency, it will terminate all reactions involved in the cycle, and try its best to continue without throwing uncatched errors.
+Whenever Shrewd detects cyclic dependency, it will terminate all reactions involved in the cycle, and try its best to continue without throwing uncaught errors.

 ## Use Shrewd with Vue.js